-As one of the most popular islands in Greece, Mykonos is as iconic and quintessential as they come.
+As one of the most popular islands in Greece, Mykonos is as iconic as they come.
 With such a renowned reputation thanks to its picture-perfect streets and well-preserved heritage, the island is one of the most populated islands on the tourist-island-hopping itinerary of Greece.
+This complete guide to Mykonos will help you make the most of your time on the island.

-Mykonos gained popularity in the 1930s when many celebrities, artists and affluent Europeans began to flock to the island in the summer time.
-The culture has rapidly evolved and many visitors arriving to Mykonos are drawn to the party scene, international music acts and parties that continue past dawn.
+Mykonos gained popularity in the 1930s when many celebrities, artists and affluent Europeans began to flock to the island in the summertime.
+The culture has rapidly evolved and many visitors arriving in Mykonos are drawn to the party scene, international music acts and parties that continue past dawn.

 Elia Beach offers the best in beach culture as one of the largest beaches, located 8 kilometres from the town of Mykonos.